Designing a recreation center in Pakistan, at 12 years old, taught me an important lesson about the power of architecture.

 When I was 12 years old, I learned the power of architecture firsthand.

-The mosque I attended in Georgia held a competition for students: Design a work of architecture that could win the Aga Khan Award for Architecture, a prize for buildings that address societal needs in Muslim contexts.
+My local mosque held a competition for students: Design a building that could win the Aga Khan Award for Architecture, a prize for buildings that address society’s needs.

 My classmates jumped in.
 They designed hospitals, libraries, and cultural centers.
 I racked my brain.
 What would really make a difference for people?
 Then I remembered.